TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-adfs-farm-upgrade.md

 # Farm Upgrade Issues

-## **Recommended Steps**
-1. If you are migrating to Windows Server 2012 from
+- If you are migrating to Windows Server 2012 from
     * ADFS AD FS 1.1 Windows token-based agent and AD FS 1.1 claims-aware agent installed with Windows Server 2008 or Windows Server 2008 R2<br>
     * AD FS 2.0 federation server and AD FS 2.0 federation server proxy installed on Windows Server 2008 or Windows Server 2008 R2<br>

-   then get help [here](https://docs.microsoft.com/windows-server/identity/ad-fs/deployment/migrate-ad-fs-role-services-to-windows-server-2012).<br>
+   then get see [upgrading to AD FS on Windows Server 2012](https://docs.microsoft.com/windows-server/identity/ad-fs/deployment/migrate-ad-fs-role-services-to-windows-server-2012).<br>

-2. If you are upgrading to ADFS 2016 using a WID database, troubleshoot [here](https://docs.microsoft.com/windows-server/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server)<br>
+- If you are upgrading to ADFS 2016 using a WID database, troubleshoot [here](https://docs.microsoft.com/windows-server/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server)<br>
-3. If you are upgrading to ADFS 2016 with a SQL database, troubleshoot [here](https://docs.microsoft.com/windows-server/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server-sql)<br>
+- If you are upgrading to ADFS 2016 with a SQL database, troubleshoot [here](https://docs.microsoft.com/windows-server/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server-sql)<br>
-4. For other issues, visit [ADFS Help](https://adfshelp.microsoft.com/) for additional support.<br>
+- For other issues, visit [ADFS Help](https://adfshelp.microsoft.com/) for additional support.<br>
-5. Use our [Diagnostics Analyzer](https://adfshelp.microsoft.com/DiagnosticsAnalyzer/Analyze) to run a comprehensive health check on your AD FS server and help troubleshoot where your issue is coming from.<br>
+- Use our [Diagnostics Analyzer](https://adfshelp.microsoft.com/DiagnosticsAnalyzer/Analyze) to run a comprehensive health check on your AD FS server and help troubleshoot where your issue is coming from.<br>

 ## **Recommended Documents**
 [Upgrading to ADFS 2016 using a WID database](https://docs.microsoft.com/windows-server/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server)<br>